yecril71pl/cpp-docs.pl-pl/docs/standard-library/array-class-stl.md

 ### <a name="remarks"></a>Uwagi

-Funkcje członkowskie zwracają odwołanie do pierwszego elementu kontrolowanej sekwencji, która musi być niepusta.
+Funkcje członkowskie zwracają odwołanie do pierwszego elementu kontrolowanej sekwencji, która nie może być pusta.

 ### <a name="example"></a>Przykład